Table of Contents

-Acute recurrent exacerbations are a complication of COPD that requires an adjustment of therapy.
+Acute recurrent exacerbations are complications of COPD that require an adjustment of therapy.
 Viral or bacterial infections may cause a more severe deterioration that may last longer than 24 hours.
-Also, co-morbidities such as cardiovascular disease or metabolic syndrome, lung carcinoma, muscle weakness and osteoporosis (due to catabolic mechanism with increased work of breathing) and depression are complications of COPD.
+Also, co-morbidities such as cardiovascular disease or metabolic syndrome, lung carcinoma, muscle weakness and osteoporosis (due to catabolic mechanisms requiring an increased work of breathing) and depression are complications of COPD.

 Weight loss with increased work of breathing is typical.
 Among the late complications respiratory failure is common and cor pulmonale is due to the Euler-Liljestrand mechanism and direct vascular loss.
 Pulmonary hypertension may lead to right heart failure with hepatomegaly and ascites.